deeplearning4j/deeplearning4j/machine-learning-workflow.md

 # Machine Learning Workflows in Production

 Machine learning in production happens in five phases.
-(There are few standardized best practice across teams and companies in the industry.
+(There are few standardized best practices across teams and companies in the industry.
 Most machine-learning systems are ad hoc.)

 ### Phases in Machine Learning Workflows